isomerpages/cris-scri/_anah/Resources/Steroid Cards.md

 ANAH shares close relations with the European Adrenal Network, a platform where European patient and advocacy organisations team up to share knowledge.
 Information on the European Adrenal Network and its members can be found on its [website](https://adrenals.eu/european-adrenal-network/).

+---
+Printing of the steroid cards have been supported by:
+SingHealth Medical Academic Clinical Programme (ACP) Grant and Endocrine Metabolic Society of Singapore (EMSS)